penn-cnt/scalp_deep-learning/scripts/codehub/utils/audits/interface/README.md

 Due to the increasing data volume, regular data audits are required to remove duplicate data and identify non-essential data to send to deep storage.
 This tool is meant to help staff interact with audit data in an easier format.

+## Audit Fields

+The audit tracks five individual fields for the end-user to explore:

+1. **path** The fullpath to a file on the given computer system.

 ## Layout

 ![GUI](audit_gui.png)